-This question matters because speaking from a platform usually means it is a more formal speaking occasion.
+This question matters because speaking from a platform usually signals it is a more formal speaking occasion.

 If up until now all you have been accustomed to is the informal “talk” standing on the same level of the audience, it is good to discover in advance, that this will be changing.

 This now requires you to up your game.
-You need to be aware of platform etiquette, you need to be especially sure your clothes are right for the occasion and your speech must be also up to the moment.
+You need to be aware of platform etiquette.
+In particular, you need to be especially sure your appearance is appropriate for the occasion and your speech is well prepared and presented.

 Turning up at an event expecting a particular setting and finding another is always disconcerting, unless you're a very experienced speaker.
 Simple as it may seem, just asking if you will be speaking from a platform and preparing for it, will go a long way to make you confident before you speak.

 4. Will a microphone be provided – if so what type?